ANCSLEEP BLOG

 Posted by Tyler Britton on Nov 19, 2021 3:25:00 PM

 Do you ever find yourself waking up exhausted?
-You felt like you slept through the night, yet you don't have that rejuvenated feeling and you know it's going to be a long day before your feet even hit the floor?
+You feel like you slept through the night, yet you don't have that rejuvenated feeling and you know it's going to be a long day before your feet even hit the floor.
 The first thing you should know is that this isn't normal.
-After 8-10 hours of sleep, your body has had time to repair tissues, digest food, and rest your brain for another day.
-But if this isn't happening, and your body can't complete these tasks, you may find yourself wondering what's going on at night?
-Let's see if we can figure it out!
+After 8-10 hours of sleep, your body should have had time to repair tissues, digest food, and rest your brain for another day.
+If this isn't happening, and your body can't complete these tasks, then there may be something else going on preventing you from getting adequate sleep.
+Continue reading to learn more about common causes of waking up exhausted!

 Read More